danftang/SpaceTimeOS/README.md

     MySimulation::simulateUntil(100);
 ```

-## Spacetime as part of a paradigm for computation
+## Spacetime as a paradigm for distributed computation

 In the simple example above we used a Minkowski spacetime.
-This is a natural choice when the agents represent real objects in the world, but users can create their own spacetimes and this allows a lot of flexibility to deal with any type of simulation.
+This is a natural choice when the agents represent objects in the real world, but users can create their own spacetimes and this allows a lot of flexibility to deal with any type of distributed simulation.
 We'll now show how spacetime can be used as an integral part of a definition of any multi-agent computation.

-At its most abstract, a spacetime is a vector space equipped with a `distance' function which tells us the length of any vector.
-We can add and subtract any two vectors to give another vector, or we can multiply a vector by a scalar to give another vector.
-A computation consists of a set of events, where each event is the execution of a lambda function on a given agent at a specific point in spacetime.
-To be a valid computation these events must have very specific relationships between them.
+We define a spacetime as a vector space equipped with a `distance' function, |V|, which returns a scalar.
+To qualify as a vector space we should be able to add and subtract any two vectors to get another vector, and multiply a vector by a scalar to get another vector.

+A computation begins with a set of *objects* and *lambda functions*.
+All objects and lambda functions have positions in spacetime.
+Objects move with given velocities whose speed must be below some global maximum which we call light-speed.
+Lambda functions travel at light-speed and radiate out in all directions from their point of creation (a bit like the ripples on the surface of a pond after a stone has been thrown in).
+Each lambda function takes a single argument and has at most one target object.

+When a lambda function reaches its target object, it is absorbed by the target and executed at that point in spacetime with the target object as argument to the function.
+The result of execution is the modification or destruction of the target object, the creation of new objects and/or the emission of new lambda functions.
+Any new objects / lambda functions are created at the same point in spacetime as the target object.
+We call this an event.

+So, at any point in the computation we have a set of objects and a set of lambda functions, all moving around a shared spacetime.